jwilson529/SummarAIze/README.md

 - **Assistant Configuration**: Use the default Assistant ID or configure your own in the OpenAI Playground.
 - **Enhance SEO and Readability**: Improve your content’s SEO by providing search engines with structured summaries, and enhance readability for your audience.

+## Drag-and-Drop Feature

+You can now easily reorder your points using the drag-and-drop functionality.
+Here's how:

+- Hover over the point you want to reorder.
+- Click and hold the "menu" icon (represented by the three lines) to the left of the point.
+- Drag the point to your desired position in the list.
+- The new order is automatically updated and saved when you publish or update the post.

+Empty points will be removed from the front-end display automatically, ensuring only meaningful points are shown to your users.

 ## Shortcode Documentation

 The Summaraize shortcode is used to display the top 5 key points for a post.
 You can customize the display with several attributes, such as the view mode, color, and button style.